Emeritus India Gains Recognition as a Strategic Professional Education Partner for Working Professionals and Enterprises

 IIM Kozhikode Senior Management Programme

-For experienced professionals looking to make the leap from managerial to senior leadership roles, Emeritus India offers the senior management programme in partnership with IIM Kozhikode — ranked #3 among Indian management colleges (NIRF 2024).
+For experienced professionals looking to make the leap from managerial to senior leadership roles, Emeritus India offers the senior management programme in partnership with IIM Kozhikode — one of India’s premier business schools and ranked among the top management institutions.

-This one-year programme is designed for graduates and diploma holders with 10 or more years of work experience who are ready to elevate their strategic thinking, financial acumen, and digital leadership capabilities.
-The curriculum spans 12 carefully designed modules covering Strategic Leadership, AI and Digital Transformation, Competitive Strategy, Corporate Finance, and Strategic Supply Chain Management — delivered through 150+ hours of live online sessions with IIMK faculty.
+The IIM Kozhikode Senior Management Programme is a 12‑month, high‑impact executive education journey designed for graduates and diploma holders with 10 or more years of work experience who are ready to elevate their strategic thinking, financial acumen, and digital leadership capabilities.
+The curriculum spans 12 carefully designed modules covering Strategic Leadership, AI and Digital Transformation, Competitive Strategy, Corporate Finance, and Strategic Supply Chain Management, delivered through live online sessions and business simulations with IIMK faculty.

 A defining feature of the programme is its 6‑day campus immersion at IIM Kozhikode, where participants engage directly with faculty, collaborate with peers, and experience on‑campus learning.
 A faculty‑guided capstone project ensures that learning is applied to real‑world business challenges, and upon completion, participants receive an IIM Kozhikode certificate along with prestigious Executive Alumni Status.